AmiraAli23/Machine-Learning/README.md

 <img width="614" alt="Screen Shot 2022-05-11 at 7 47 47 PM" src="https://user-images.githubusercontent.com/99091066/167965286-17458ee7-e417-45ce-bdba-12185e810fd3.png">

-  > The f1 score for this model is high at 0.94.
+  > The F1 score for this model is high at 0.94.

 ### Easy Ensemble Classifier

-We import `EasyEnsembleClassifier` from `imblearn.ensemble`
+We imported `EasyEnsembleClassifier` from `imblearn.ensemble`

 ````python